+Task Description

-Task Description COIT20253 Assessment 1: Exploring Big Data Opportunities for Value Creation Due Date Week 6 Friday 11:45 PM AEST Weighting:35% Assessment Task:
+COIT20253 Assessment 1: Exploring Big Data Opportunities for Value Creation

+Due Date Week 6 Friday 11:45 PM AEST

+Weighting:35%

+Assessment Task:

+This assessment will help you understand the strategic importance of Big Data in your chosen industry and develop a practical plan for its implementation, backed by real-life examples and data-driven insights.
 In this assessment, you are required to choose one of the following industries: Healthcare, Insurance, Retailing, Marketing, Finance, Human resources, Manufacturing, Telecommunications, or Travel.

-This assessment consists of two parts as follows:
+Assessment Overview: This assessment consists of two parts: